24900556/EXP-6/README.md

-# EXP-6
-# EXP No. :6 			CHARACTERISTICS M OF LVDT
+# EXP-6		CHARACTERISTICS M OF LVDT
 ## AIM:
 To measure output voltage w.r.t the displacement of the core on the LVDT kit and find the graphical relationship between the two.